 - Contaminated with toxins

-Parrots need specific nutrients to survive.
-Being picky allows them to save room for the vitamins and minerals they need the most.
+Being picky enables parrots to save room for the vitamins and minerals they need the most.
 They’re also more likely to drop or throw food that serves no nutritional purpose, as eating it wastes the nutrients.
-Similarly, pesticides and other chemicals can harm and kill parrots.

 Benefits Other Animals

 Because scientists and researchers are uncertain about why parrots drop and waste food, it’s theorized that doing so benefits other animals in the ecosystem.

 Dropped fruits and seeds become available for animals that remain on the ground to eat.
 Parrots act as secondary dispersers, increasing the methods of dispersal available for each plant involved.

 Unfortunately, scientists don’t know how many animals consume the wasted food, so this is only a theory.